 Don’t just refer to what you see in today’s newspaper or what’s sent to you via email, consider calling a tour operator or travel agent directly.
 They should know which last-minute trips will be available throughout the year.
 Also, search for dates around the holiday you want.
 This way you can find the cheapest and change the filters, such as full or half-board and star-rating.
-You could opt to stay in Florence instead of Rome too because it’s not as busy, so there may be more offers for this destination.
+You could also be a flexible traveller by opting to stay in Florence instead of Rome because it’s not as busy, so there may be more offers for this destination.

 Step 5: Read customer reviews